DanielPopoola/DanielPopoola/README.md

 ## 👨‍💻 About Me

-I’m a Software and ML Engineer passionate about building intelligent, data-driven systems that connect infrastructure, automation, and decision-making.
+I’m an AI Engineer passionate about building intelligent, data-driven systems that connect infrastructure, automation, and decision-making.

-- 🚀 Working on personal projects
+- Working on personal projects
-- 🌱 Always exploring applications of machine learning in real-world.
+- Always exploring applications of AI engineering in real-world.
-- 💡 Believe in simple solutions to complex problems
+- Believe in simple solutions to complex problems

 ## 🛠️ Tech Stack